SicariusBlack/mic-drop-results/README.md

 To install, please check out the [latest release](https://github.com/berkeleyfx/mic-drop-results/releases/), download **mic-drop-results.zip**, and extract it.
 [Round-dependent](https://github.com/berkeleyfx/mic-drop-results#requirements) files are included in **sample.zip**.

+In the end, there should be five files and they should all be put in the same directory.

 <h2 align="center">Requirements</h2>

 <p align="center">The following files are required and they all have to be in the same directory.</p>